Student Feedback (SGID)

 How is the SGID scheduled?

-After you have requested the SGID with Jana, a facilitator will contact you.
+After you have requested the SGID with Shane, a facilitator will contact you.
 You and the facilitator will schedule the three parts of the SGID process: a pre- and post-meeting and the class visit itself.

 What happens during the SGID process?